-- 1. Have power to delegate any of their business, functions and powers of management to the Director General; - Approve terms of major contracts; - 3.
-Have power to appoint subcommittees (including ones with the powers of the Board) etc; - 4.
+- 1. Have power to delegate any of their business, functions and powers of management to the Director General; - 2.
+Approve terms of major contracts; - 3.
+Have power to appoint subcommittees (including ones with the powers of the Board), etc; - 4.
 Determine and review the aims and objectives of the Institute and determine changes in policy; - 5.
 Ensure that these aims are attained by formulating and reviewing policies and by supervising the carrying on of the Institute's business; - 6.
-Determine/approve the annual budget and corporate plans; appoint the Director General; and on his/her recommendation, appoint such other officers as the Board may wish from time to time and - 7.
+Determine/approve the annual budget and corporate plans; appoint the Director General; and, on his/her recommendation, appoint such other officers as the Board may wish from time to time; and - 7.
 Approve significant amendments to the pension benefits of the CEO and staff.

-The Chair and Board are strongly guided by the principles of the 2016 Code of Practice for the Governance of State Bodies.
+The Chair and Board are strongly guided by the principles of the Code of Practice for the Governance of State Bodies 2016.

-The Institute is required to prepare financial statements for each financial year in such form as may be approved by the Minister for Public Expenditure and Reform.
-In preparing those financial statements, the IPA is required to:
+The Institute is required to prepare Financial Statements for each financial year in such form as may be approved by the Minister for Public Expenditure and Reform.
+In preparing those Financial Statements, the IPA is required to:

-- Select suitable accounting policies and then apply them consistently; - Ensure that any judgements and estimates that are made are reasonable and prudent; - State whether applicable accounting standards have been followed, subject to any material departures disclosed and explained in the financial statements; - Ensure the financial statements present a true and fair view of IPA's financial performance and financial position at year end; and - Prepare the financial statements on the going concern basis unless it is inappropriate to presume that the IPA will continue in operation.
+- Select suitable accounting policies and then apply them consistently; - Ensure that any judgements and estimates that are made are reasonable and prudent; - State whether applicable accounting standards have been followed, subject to any material departures disclosed and explained in the Financial Statements; - Ensure the Financial Statements present a true and fair view of IPA's financial performance and financial position at year end; and - Prepare the Financial Statements on the going concern basis unless it is inappropriate to presume that the IPA will continue in operation.

-The IPA is responsible for keeping adequate accounting records which disclose with reasonable accuracy, at any time, the financial position of the Institute and which enable it to ensure that the financial statements comply with the Code of Practice obligations.
+The IPA is responsible for keeping adequate accounting records which disclose with reasonable accuracy, at any time, the financial position of the Institute and which enable it to ensure that the Financial Statements comply with the Code of Practice for the Governance of State Bodies 2016 obligations.
 The IPA is also responsible for safeguarding its assets and for taking reasonable steps for the prevention and detection of fraud or other irregularities.